National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Placements at Tokamak Energy also give students the opportunity to regularly collaborate not only with our employees, but crucially with other members of your cohort.
 We recognise the value of creating a supportive learning environment to enable you to explore the subjects and skills that you are passionate about.
 This is your chance to dive into the world of Fusion Energy and help shape the future of sustainable energy!

-This role would sit within TE Magnetics, which is TE’s commercial HTS business division.
+This role would sit within TE Magnetics, which is TE's commercial HTS business division.
 HTS magnet systems commonly have a requirement to make an interface which is thermally conductive but electrically resistive between the current leads and the cryocooler.
 There is an opportunity to improve how we make these joints.
-We have a test rig in the lab for measuring interfaces samples for thermal conductivity data, and ideas of how we could make better joints.
+We have a test rig in the lab for measuring interface samples for thermal conductivity data, and ideas of how we could make better joints.
 We would be looking for a student to learn how to use the test rig, test a number of samples, and document their learning.

 In this role, you will:

-• Learn how to operate our bespoke cryocooler cooled test rig
+• Learn how to operate our bespoke cryocooler cooled test rig.

-• Use the test rig to test several interface samples at cryogenic temperatures
+• Use the test rig to test several interface samples at cryogenic temperatures.

-• Collate the data into an accessible data store
+• Collate the data into an accessible data store.

-• Communicate the learning in a written report
+• Communicate the learning in a written report.

-• Make recommendations on further work required (if any)
+• Make recommendations on further work required (if any).

-• Contribute where appropriate to related lab work
+• Contribute where appropriate to related lab work.

-• Ideally some knowledge of thermal transfer and electric circuits
+• Ideally some knowledge of thermal transfer and electric circuits.

-• Good planning and organisation skills
+• Good planning and organization skills.

-• Decision-making, problem-solving, planning and organising
+• Decision-making, problem-solving, planning, and organizing.

-• Analysis and research
+• Analysis and research.

-• 6 days holiday (plus bank holidays)
+• 6 days holiday (plus bank holidays).

 • The placement has a maximum duration of 10 weeks.